sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

 there's a chance they contain mistakes.
 Caveat lector!
 Please send me an email if you have any comments.

+* <a href = "/files/cambridge-2025.pdf">Geometric Langlands duality with
+  generalized coefficients</a>.
+Slides from a talk at <a href = "https://www.newton.ac.uk/event/ehtw04/">conference at Cambridge University</a>.
+Last update: June 2025.
 * <a href = "/files/string-analogue-spinc.pdf">A String analogue of Spin-C</a>.
   Miscellaneous notes I wrote a while back.
 Last update: August 2022.
 * <a href = "/files/exceptional-iso.pdf">Exceptional isomorphisms</a>.
 Notes for